LdyL/epython/README.md

     Then sudo make install followed by starting a new bash session (execute bash at the command line.)

 ##Configuring cluster

+    Connect all Parallella boards into a LAN or the Internet

     Add the host name or IP address of Parallella nodes into the .mpi_hostfile in the master node